 - Shelter: this includes possible eviction from present housing; in extreme cases, rent assistance on housing when legitimately unable to make a payment on own; to aid in case of disaster.

 - Utilities: to prevent utilities from being disconnected during an emergency situation.
 (Phone bills are not considered a utility.)

 - Transportation: to aid in costly repairs only when car is necessary to continue employment; aid not to include car payments, insurance premiums, taxes or normal maintenance and repair charges.

 - Deaths: to aid in travel expenses surrounding the death of immediate family (spouse, mother, father, child, legal guardian, mother-in-law, father-in-law, brother, sister.)

 - Medical: to aid students in a recent medical emergency not reimbursable by insurance or where insurance coverage does not apply.
 Routine preventative health expenses are not eligible.

 *These are general guidelines and each request will be reviewed by the Committee.

-Email Regina Rodarte, Assistant Director of Case Management email@example.com, to schedule an appointment to discuss emergency fund needs and request application form.
-After an initial meeting with the Case Manager or another member of the New College Emergency Fund Committee, the student will complete the application form and supply necessary additional documentation.
+After an initial meeting with the Financial Success Coach or another member of the New College Emergency Fund Committee, the student will complete the online application form and supply necessary additional documentation.
 Applicants may be required to submit additional supporting documentation as deemed necessary by the Committee to receive final approval of the request.
 All funds awarded will be disbursed to the student via check or third party vendor pending committee decision.
 Receipts may be required from a vendor if paid directly to the vendor.